On the role of gravity, turbulence, and the magnetic field in angular momentum transfer within molecular clouds: Results

 In Figure \ref{fig:j-Sigma-sigma} we plot the quantity $j\Sigma$ as a function of $\sigma_{v}$ for the full (left column) and reduced (right column) samples in HD3, HDG3 and MHDG3 simulations.
 A reduction in scatter with respect to the $j$-$\sigma_v$ plot can be seen more clearly for the full sample case in the MHDG3 simulation, with all clumps defined by different thresholds seeming to follow a single trend.
 Furthermore, the slope of the $j\Sigma$-$\sigma_v$ plot for run MHDG3 seems to be the steepest, but still below the expected value of $3$ according to eq.\ \eqref{eq:j-Sigma-sigma}.
 The effect for runs HD3 and HDG3 is less evident.

 To determine whether the dependence of $j$ and $j\Sigma$ on $\sigma$ is consistent with the Larson's $\sigma$-$R$ scaling relation, in Figure \ref{fig:Sigma-R} we show the latter relation for the full (left) and reduced (right) samples in runs HD3 (first row), HDG3 (middle row), and MHDG3 (bottom row).
 The solid gray line represents the fit by \citet{Heyer.Brunt2004}.
+The black lines show isocontours of the 2D density distribution of the points.
 It can be seen that the relation is marginally recovered only in the reduced sample in run HDG3, and that, in general, our clumps are below the fitting line.
 Note that it is actually not surprising that our samples do not reproduce this relation, since, as previous studies have pointed out \citep{VS+08,Mejia-Ibanes+2016}, this relation holds only for samples of self-gravitating clumps with similar column densities.
 In our case, clumps are identified using multiple volume density thresholds, yielding structures with a range of sizes and morphologies and, consequently, a natural spread in column densities.

 On the other hand, although it is not possible to recover this relation in the HD3 simulation, since it has no gravity, some clumps in this simulation reach $\sigma$ values comparable to those observed.
 Given the adopted definition of angular momentum for clumps, computed as the sum of the individual SPH particle contributions, velocity dispersions comparable to those shown in the Larson relation may be responsible for the observed \jR relation.